deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Predatory…yet, friendly.
 Daar in particular yipped happily, “Nofl!
 ‘Ya plannin’ on joinin’ us?”

 Nofl had met Daar before, of course.
-Before, that was, he’d been raised to a peerless degree of both authority and responsibility.
+Before he’d been raised to a peerless degree of both authority and responsibility.
 Back, in fact, when he’d still merely been *Champion* Daar, as opposed to the most powerful individual in the galaxy.

 That grin was a sight he’d never expected to see again.
 And Nofl could think very, very quickly indeed sometimes.
 Especially when it came to speaking to people who were a long way up the ladder from his perspective.